utkass/utkass.github.io/README.md

+# GitHub Page Repository
-# Github Page repository for UTKASS Mobile Application product page
+  - This repository is for the UTKASS Mobile Application GitHub Page
   - [Product Page](https://utkass.github.io/)